nislab/threat-knowledge-graph/README.md

 ## Acknowledgments

 This project was supported in part by
+- The Red Hat Collaboratory at Boston University
-- the US National Science Foundation
+- The US National Science Foundation
 - Honda Research Institute Europe GmbH and BU Hariri Institute Research Incubation Award
-- the Boston University Red Hat Collaboratory